Family photo shoots are so much fun, and create portraits that you and your children will treasure forever.

 Plan your wardrobe before the day of your shoot, and make sure the necessary items are dry cleaned/ironed.

 If you’re stumped about what to wear, let me know.
-My stylist can help you!
+I’m happy to strategize!

 Schedule time earlier in the day before the shoot to get everyone dressed and ready.